Inside: Discover 50 family read alouds from eight different genres you and your family will love reading!

-If you pull out a chapter book to read and your children whine, rolls their eyes, or run to do chores, you might
+If you pull out a chapter book to read and your children whine, rolls their eyes, or run to do chores, you might be choosing the wrong one.
+Family read alouds are one of the easiest ways to teach your children and have many benefits when the right book captures your child’s attention.

 *Full Disclosure: This post contains affiliate links, meaning that if you make a purchase after clicking through, The Unexpected Homeschooler may receive a small commission at no extra cost to you.
 Read full disclosure policy here.